stanchiang/Luxyy/README.md

 - ~~have a collection view with 2 playlists liked and disliked~~
 - ~~design a UI for the cells~~
 - ~~disallow tapping if there aren't any decision records for save/skip'~~
+- add settings for signout and take user to login page

 ##### playlistDetail
 - ~~tapping on playlist loads a collection view of items~~